 At 13, Julian gave his orchestral debut as soloist with conductor Roman Totenberg, and later with Victor Rosenbaum, both in Cambridge Massachusetts.
 This brought him to the attention of Richard Probst—former Director of Concerts & Artists at Steinway and Vice President of Harold Shaw Concerts.
-Julian received guidance from Shura Cherkassky, Dorothy Taubman, Rudolf Serkin and Eliza Hansen who selected him for a Master-Course in Germany.
+Julian also received guidance from Shura Cherkassky and Rudolf Serkin.
 Under Mr. Probst's auspices, Julian performed extensively throughout the United States, Western & Eastern Europe.

 - Marlboro Music Festival

 - The Scotia Festival of Canada—directed by Pierre Boulez

 - Amherst College; Harpsichordist and pianist with Amherst's Bach Festival Orchestra conducted by Blanche Moyse

 - Recitals at the Hall of the Kosciuzko Foundation of New York in festivals directed by David Dubal—broadcaster and Juilliard professor